-A: Almost always use RFP but first needs a funding source identified for initial source and TCO recurring costs for at least 6 years.
-Even if the cost is "free", that must be considered TCO over 6 years and have written agreements.
+A: KDE, almost always, implements a full RFP process.
+However, a sustainable funding source first needs to be identified for initial purchase, plus at least six years of TCO recurring costs.
+Even if the cost is "free," consideration must be given to TCO over six years and have written agreements.